eyadfattah23/Redwan-Educational-Center/README.md

 # Redwan-Educational-Center
-A web application that contributes to supporting the educational institution, Al-Redwan Educational Center,  by Providing interfaces for admins and parents.
+A web application that contributes to supporting the educational institution, Al-Redwan Educational Center,  by Providing interfaces for admins and parents. (tests)